Intermediate & Advanced

 Your favourite guitarist may not have taken formal guitar training in the sense that we are discussing it here but it would be very wrong to think of these players as uneducated musicians.

 Perhaps it's because they believe it's possible to learn effectively without any outside influence, under the mistaken belief that musicians either "have it" or they don't, and that this is all it takes.
-This is plain ignorance.
+This is a common fallacy.
 The incredibly talented Steve Vai is often described as being naturally gifted but by his own admission Vai did not find learning easy, even though he had a great teacher (in Joe Satriani).

 Musicians don't learn in a vacuum, and it is simply good common sense to learn from whichever resources are available.
 Fortunately, there have never been better resources available to the budding guitarist than there are today, what with the Internet and other media.
 In fact, a good teacher's role these days is to make sure the student gets the right information at the right time so that they don't become overwhelmed or distracted by material which is not serving them.